ielab/elastic4IR/document_prior/README.md

   }
 }
 ```
+There are two interesting things to note from this second output:

-Note that the score in the last results is equal to score from the previous result multiplied by the pagerank value.
+ * the scores of the documents are similar to those from the first set of experiments, but multiplied by the pagerank value.
-Since document id: 3 has much higher pagerank value, document id 3 is boosted way higher than document id 1 and is now on top.
+ * since the document with id 3 has a much higher pagerank value compared to other documents, the score for document id 3 is boosted way higher than the other documents and it is ranked at the top of the result list.